 If you hire me, you review and sign my contract, and pay a retainer fee.
-Then, we can get down to the good work of me helping you to have the birth you desire.
+Then, we can get down to the good work of me helping you to have the support during birth that you desire.
 As my contract states, I usually prefer to meet with families at least 3 times before the baby is born.

 What do we do during prenatal visits?
 We get to know each other.
 You tell me your birth wishes, and perhaps make a birthing map or plan.
 We talk about your place of birth, preferences for comfort measures and pain coping techniques.
 I show you and your partner ways to help you feel more comfortable as your baby grows.
 I help you find resources about birth, babies and families in the community.
 These visits are also a great time for me to get to know your partner, if you have one, and how to support them to support you during your birth and after the baby is born.